 • Radiation Oncology

-• All patients referred to the Department of Clinical Nutrition must be under the care of a St James’s Hospital consultant.
+• All patients referred to the Department of Clinical Nutrition must be under the care of a St. James’s Hospital consultant.

-• Referrals are accepted from St James’s Hospital medical, nursing and multidisciplinary team staff.
+Referrals are accepted from St. James’s Hospital medical, nursing and multidisciplinary team staff.

-• Unfortunately, referrals from GPs cannot be accepted.
+Unfortunately, referrals from GPs cannot be accepted.
 Local community nutrition and dietetic services may be available for patients under the care of their GP.

-About your appointment
+• About your appointment

-You have been given this appointment because you were referred to the dietitian by your doctor in St James’s Hospital.
-You will be sent 2 text messages as reminders before your appointment with the dietitian.
+You have been given an appointment because you were referred to the dietitian by your doctor in St James’s Hospital.
+You will receive details of your appointment in the post which should include the date, time and location of your appointment with the dietitian.

 Your dietitian will assess your nutritional status and calculate your nutritional requirements.
 A specific nutrition care plan will be designed with you to meet your nutritional needs.